nansencenter/django-geo-spaas/README.md

 6. Alretrnatively you can start the container in background:
 `docker start geospaas`
 and then execute commands in the runnning container:
-`docker exec geospaas project/manage.py shell`
+`docker exec -i geospaas project/manage.py shell`

 How to use Docker for running Django-Geo-SPaaS
 -----------------